talos-rit/project_documentation/prototype_docs/P1/P1_plan.md

     - There is 1 camera

 - AI runs and sends commands to the arm with the camera attached to the arm

+## Dropped Features
+The features that were planned, but did *not* get done for this prototype

+- User can manually control the arm with conituous button presses